seanox/aspect-js/manuals/introduction.md

 # Introduction

 ## What is Seanox aspect-js?
-Seanox aspect-js is a browser-native application runtime for Single-Pag Applications (SPAs) and Micro-Frontends.
+Seanox aspect-js is a browser-native application runtime for single-pag applications (SPAs) and micro-frontends.

 Applications remain composed of HTML, CSS and JavaScript resources that are loaded, connected and managed by the runtime.
 Native browser technologies are